Marketing Sales and Service Blog | Bluleadz Inbound Agency

 Source: Twitter

-If Wendy's had never responded to Chance's tweet, then the word of mouth campaign never would have happened.
+If Wendy's had never responded to Chance's tweet, then the word-of-mouth campaign never would have happened.
 Fans of both the fast food chain and Chance, who has a pretty big following, were buzzing with the craziness of the whole interaction.
 It was a lot of free press for less than 280 characters.

 Showcase